Serving Vancouver Island

 Professional Pet Dog Trainers (CAPPDT), Pet Professional Guild, Tellington Touch

-Guild, and a number of other pet-related professional
+Guild, Behavior Education Network (BEN), and a number of other pet-related professional

 organizations.
 We participate in their educational programs.